nykhylsharma/boss-machine-nodejs/README.md

 ## Project Overview

-As a part of my refresher course on Codecademy, In this project,I created an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
+As a part of my refresher course on Codecademy, In this project, I created an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
 I created routes to manage 'minions', some brilliant 'million dollar ideas', and to handle all the meetings added to ones schedule.

 You can view a video demonstration of the final app here: